starvation crisis due to gang activities

 What we are doing to help

-We have decided to respond to this crisis.
 We are partnering with the people we worked with in Haiti when we responded to the aftermath of the earthquake in 2021.

+Some food gets transported into the country, but is taxed heavily by the gangs.
 At this point, we are still able to purchase food from what little remains in the country: however, that will probably soon come to an end.
 It’s a complex situation.
 Haiti has been almost destroyed by humanitarian aid, and we have no desire to further that problem.
 However, we do have a desire to come alongside the people and keep them alive until they can get going again.
 Pray for wisdom and direction for us and all the people involved.

 what's happening now